AndreasAugustin/CoffeeMind/README.md

-# CoffeeMind
+#CoffeeMind
 This repository contains the game mastermind written in coffeescript.

-## To play the game
+##To play the game

-	The game is contained in the *build* folder.
+The game is contained in the **build** folder.
 Just open the *index.html* file in a browser.

 ---
 - You are able to control the game with the following **keys:**
  	- left arrow (&#8592;): Go to the left square.
   	- right arrow (&#8594;): Go to the right square.
   	- up arrow (&#8593;): Next color.
   	- down arrow (&#8595;): Previous color.
+  	- return (&#9166;): When every possible field has a color set, the next row is possible and you get hints for your selection.
-  	- space (&#x02294;):
+	  - space (&#x02294;): Shows the solution.
-  	- return (&#9166;):
 - or with the **mouse**:
   	- left-click on square: next color
-  	- click on search symbol:
+  	- click on reload symbol: Starts a new game.
-  	- click on symbol:
+  	- click on search symbol: (same as return (&#9166;))
-  	- click on symbol:
+  	- click on information symbol: Shows the solution (Same as  space (&#x02294;))
-- On the right side there will be *two* different colors which will chow you how many colors are right (and on the right position)
+- on the right side there will be *two* different colors which will chow you how many colors are right (and on the right position)

----
-## To develop the game
+## For further developments
+The game is developed with **CoffeeScript**

 ### Requirements
-	The game is developed with **CoffeeScript**

 For developing the game you need **Node.js** (http://nodejs.org/) After you installed *Node.js* you need the node package **Bower** (http://bower.io/).
 Just type

-> npm install -g bower
+	npm install -g bower

 For installing the further requirements (listed in the **package.json** file, open your terminal and go to the repository root folder.
 Type

-> npm install
+	npm install

+The project uses **gulp** as task runner.

 ---
 ### Some legal stuff